 If you are looking for a super simple baked fish recipe, look no further.
 The nice thing about this recipe is that it provides you with a very simple and easy to follow base for a baked fish dish.
 Once you make that and enjoy it, use this recipe as a blueprint to make your own variations.

 For a classic fish dinner, serve this tasty fish with lemon wedges and remoulade sauce or tartar sauce, along with coleslaw and fries or roasted potatoes.
-It would also pair nicely with just about any side dish, from a hearty salad, creamy mashed potatoes, or roasted veggies.
+It would also pair nicely with just about any side dish, from a hearty salad to creamy mashed potatoes to roasted veggies.
 If you prefer spice, use a spicy dipping sauce or chili garlic sauce as a dip for the fish.

 If you've never done it before, consider making your own breadcrumbs for this recipe.
 It's super easy and if you have leftover stale bread, then breadcrumbs are the perfect solution to prevent food waste.
 If you make your own breadcrumbs, be sure to season them with salt, pepper, and your favorite dried herbs and spices.
 Store them in a sealed container and use them in place of store-bought bread crumbs in any recipe.